cncf/devstats.archive/BENCHMARK.md

 # Benchmarks

-Please not that Ruby version was removed.
-It was slower, and Kubernetes community prefer tools written in go.
+Please note that Ruby version was removed.
+It was slower, and Kubernetes community prefer tools written in Go.

-Postgresql was fater than MySQL, so it was only supporte din dropped Ruby version.
+Postgresql was fater than MySQL, so it was only supported in a dropped Ruby version.
 Go version uses Postgres.

 Here are historical results of benchmarks Go & Ruby tools: